tchoo-oracle/jms-livelabs-staging/oci-library/oci-hol/java-management-oci-services-integration/access-and-utilise-rest-api-via-jms-sdk-postman/access-and-utilise-rest-api-via-jms-sdk-postman.md

     Refer to [API Reference and Endpoints](https://docs.oracle.com/en-us/iaas/api/#/en/jms/20210610/Fleet/GetFleet) for more detail related to the sample API code.

 2. Create a new Java Maven project.
 Name it as **GetFleetExample** and paste the sample API code in it.
 Add the Fleet OCID at **fleet_OCID** placeholder.
-Refer to Task 1 to check how to find the fleet OCID
+Refer to [Lab 1 Task 3](?lab=access-and-utilise-rest-api-via-oci-cli#Task3:AccessRESTAPIviaOCICLI) to check how to find the fleet OCID.

     ![image of java sdk example code](/../images/java-sdk-own.png)